British Stag Beetle Field Study Course (A)

 Ipswich, Suffolk

-An immersive field-and-bench course dedicated entirely to Lucanus cervus, the iconic British stag beetle.
+An immersive field study course dedicated entirely to Lucanus cervus, the iconic British Stag Beetle.

 Ideal Group Size: 6–8 students

-Location: Southern England (within the known stag beetle range)
+Location: Suffolk, England within the known stag beetle range

 Season: Late May – July (peak adult activity)